wongy123/StudyBuddy/README.md

 You can also test the API by importing the **StudyBuddy.postman_environment** file into Postman environment, then import **StudyBuddy API.postman_collection** into collections, and run the collection.

+###  How to run Front-End

+Go into the working directory

+`cd StudyBuddy`

+Install the dependencies

+`cd client`

+`npm install`

+The front-end React app is configured to be deployed under the /StudyBuddy path in production.

+In development mode, this restriction does not apply.

+To test the web app in development mode, ensure you already have the API running on port `4000`, then start the front-end

+`npm run dev`

+This will launch the React app locally (usually at http://localhost:5173), and it will proxy API requests to your backend on port 4000.

+If you wish to expose the React app to your local network, you can run

+`npm run dev --host`

+Other devices on your local network can now access the React app via http://`server's local ip`:5173